tee-24/Rock-Paper-Scissors/README.md

 * Favicon was sourced from [Favicon Generator](favicon.io)
 * Button disabled property was learned from [W3 Schools](https://www.w3schools.com/jsref/prop_pushbutton_disabled.asp)
 * Modal box was learned from [W3 Schools](https://www.w3schools.com/howto/howto_css_modals.asp)
-* [Table to Markdown](https://tabletomarkdown.com/) was used to cnvert Google sheets to Markdown language
+* [Table to Markdown](https://tabletomarkdown.com/) was used to convert Google sheets to Markdown language

 ### Acknowledgements
 This site was designed and developed in conjunction with the Full Stack Software Developer Diploma course (ecommerce) at the Code Institute.
 I would like to thank my mentor, Daisy, the Slack community, and Code Institute for all their support.